 In the summer of 2010, I started outdoor boot camps all over Reno.
 The next summer I started my Instagram account.
 One day I posted a picture of myself in a sports bra, which perfectly accented the equally photogenic photo of my healthy breakfast.
 The response was overwhelming, and thus began my full-time fitness career.
 The Reno boot camps turned into traveling boot camps that were promoted via social media, and appropriately coined “BAMFit” (“Bad Ass Mother Fuckin’ Fitness”) by me and a friend whom I had met in the online fitness community.
 The boot camps went down to SoCal and ended up in New York City by 2012.
 While on this boot camp tour, my dear friend Dave Driskell helped me drink the CrossFit Kool-Aid and introduced me to the world of functional fitness, which was a big departure from the world of corporate gyms, isolation exercises, and aesthetics.
 I loved it.

 It was also in 2012 that I was approached by Brandan Schieppati, owner of Rise Above Fitness in Orange County, and offered a coaching job.
 I packed my bags and relocated to Southern California.
 I was blown away walking into RAF.
-It was like functional fitness on crack: everyone was in insane shape, and covered in tattoos.
-I had finally found my people.
+It was like functional fitness on crack: everyone was in insane shape and covered in tattoos.
+I had found my people!
 It was here that I realized I didn’t know much about fitness, and I used my time at RAF to learn everything I could from the extremely knowledgeable coaching staff.
 Shortly after I started at RAF, its popularity took off.
 I had more clients than I knew what to do with, and I finally felt like I had really found my place in the industry.
 However there was one very serious problem: I was not managing my alcoholism and addiction.

 My first year in SoCal, my addiction demons repeatedly battled my fitness angels.
-I would learn so much about strength and conditioning, powerlifting, metabolic conditioning, nutrition, and mobility at the gym during the day, only to go home and drink a bottle of whiskey and make poor decisions at night.
+I would learn so much about strength and conditioning, powerlifting, nutrition, and mobility at the gym during the day, only to go home and drink a bottle of whiskey and make poor decisions at night.
 This behavior continued until I woke up in the hospital from alcohol-induced seizures on May 28, 2013.
 I never took another drink and I am still sober to this day.
 Getting sober was the hardest thing I have ever done.
 I went back to the “stay busy” method they teach in rehab, and it worked.
 I got involved with Westside Barbell, got a job offer at Taylor Ramsdell’s Chain Fitness in LA, started speaking at seminars, and completed a dietitian internship.

 Getting sober made me realize that SoCal wasn’t the best environment for my soul, and in December 2013 I left LA and headed to New York City to pursue even more for myself.
 Upon moving to New York I’ve had the opportunity to work with an NFL franchise, was voted one of “The 30 Most Inspirational People Under 30” by Dick Talen’s Fitocracy, and started my powerlifting career as a drug free, raw USAPL lifter.
 It was there that I also wrote two books about my nutrition philosophies (Flexible Dieting and Flexible Dieting 2.0), started my own apparel company & lifestyle brand (Doughnuts & Deadlifts), and launched Black Iron LLC which would lay the ground work for opening my first gym.

 On April 1st, 2015 I became a gym owner.
 I relocated back to Northern Nevada in the fall of that year to put my focus on Black Iron Gym and CrossFit Knurling.
 Upon being back in the mountains, I found my love for nature again.
 Residing in the Tahoe area, I am able to hike, backpack, swim, cycle, climb and more.
-Multiple adventures in 2016 lead to ELLO Supply Co, my outdoor brand.
+Multiple adventures in 2016 lead to the start of ELLO Supply Co, my outdoor brand.